sahinalhas/R1R/replit.md

 - Deployment configured for autoscale target with Gunicorn
 - Application fully functional with existing SQLite database
 - Verified student management, homepage, and all features working
-- FullCalendar errors are handled gracefully by existing error handling script

 ## Project Structure
 - **app/**: Main application package with blueprints for different modules